 For more information on compliance visit: compliance measures.

 CSIRO has developed a new DNA matching technology called close-kin which enables the SBT spawning stock biomass to be measured differently than current models.

 The close-kin data appear to substantially reduce the uncertainty around the trend of spawning biomass over the most recent decade.
-The data give a somewhat more positive view of the SBT stock status.
-The result shows the spawning stock to be at least three times the level calculated by these models (calculated at 6 – 11%).
-These results are powerful, and clearly demonstrate the potential of using close-kin for ongoing monitoring of the SBT spawningstock, for which much lower.
+The data gives a somewhat more positive view of the SBT stock status.
+The result shows the spawning stock to be at least three times the level calculated by previously used models (calculated at 6 – 11%).
+These results are powerful, and clearly demonstrate the potential of using close-kin for ongoing monitoring of the SBT spawning stock.
 CCSBT has agreed that in the longer term, 2018 and beyond, the preferred method to estimate recruitment to the SBT stock will be gene-tagging.